kyadav108/Treadmill-User-Profiling/README.md

 Customer Profiling: Customer profiles were developed based on characteristics and purchasing behavior.
 Insights and Recommendations: Key insights were summarized, and actionable recommendations were provided.

+**Sales Analysis and Market Insights**

+Proficient in analyzing sales percentages by product and age group, driving strategic decision-making.
+Key achievements include:

+**KP281 (Market Share: 44.4%):** Targeted primarily at the 18-40 age group, contributing significantly to overall sales.
+**KP481 (Market Share: 33.2%):** Focused on the same demographic, enhancing market presence in the 18-40 age range.
+**KP781 (Market Share: 22.2%):** Specifically aimed at the 23-35 age group, capturing a niche segment of the market.
+Utilized demographic insights to optimize product offerings and improve marketing strategies, resulting in increased customer engagement and sales performance.